-- a General Section illustrating the company's profile, the regulations of reference, underlying principles and the elements making up the model (corporate governance system, internal control system, principles governing the system of delegated powers, code of ethics), the function of the Model, the ways in which the Model is constructed and structured, the recipients of the Model, relations with group companies, the Supervisory Committee Rules, as well as the disciplinary system and the measures to be implemented in order to define, disseminate, amend and/or update the said system; - the Special Sections and associated Sensitive Activity Analysis Sheets (the latter of which are intended for the Company's exclusive internal use) focusing on specific types of Offences which - in light of BSCCB's profile and business operations - could, in the abstract, be committed within the company, and more specifically: - Special Section I Corruption and Inducement Offences; - Special Section II Corporate Offences; - Special Section III Violations of Workplace Health and Safety Regulations; - Special Section IV Cybercrimes and Illegal Handling of Data; - Special Section V Environmental Offences; - Special Section VI Receiving, Laundering and Using Money, Assets or Profits Obtained Illegally; Self-Laundering; - Special Section VII Intellectual Property Infringement; - Special Section VIII Offences Entailing Employment of Illegally Staying Third-Country Nationals; - Special Section IX Domestic and Transnational Organised Crime Offences; - the Code of Business Conduct and Ethics (Appendix A) is considered an integral part of the Model although with different purposes and intents.
+- a General Section illustrating the company's profile, the regulations of reference, underlying principles and the elements making up the model (corporate governance system, internal control system, principles governing the system of delegated powers, code of ethics), the function of the Model, the ways in which the Model is constructed and structured, the recipients of the Model, relations with group companies, the Supervisory Committee Rules, as well as the disciplinary system and the measures to be implemented in order to define, disseminate, amend and/or update the said system; - the Special Sections and associated Sensitive Activity Analysis Sheets (the latter of which are intended for the Company's exclusive internal use) focusing on specific types of Offences which - in light of BSCCB's profile and business operations - could, in the abstract, be committed within the company, and more specifically: - Special Section I Corruption and Inducement Offences (including Smuggling offence and offences relating to Payment Instruments other than Cash limited to the Improper use and falsification of credit and payment cards (art 493-ter c.p.); - Special Section II Corporate Offences; - Special Section III Violations of Workplace Health and Safety Regulations; - Special Section IV Cybercrimes and Illegal Handling of Data; - Special Section V Environmental Offences; - Special Section VI Receiving, Laundering and Using Money, Assets or Profits Obtained Illegally; Self-Laundering; - Special Section VII Intellectual Property Infringement;

+- Special Section VIII Offences Entailing Employment of Illegally Staying Third-Country Nationals; - Special Section IX Organised Crime Offences; - Special Section X Tax Offences. - the Code of Business Conduct and Ethics is considered an integral part of the Model although with different purposes and intents.
 More specifically: - (i) The Code of Business Conduct and Ethics is a tool that promotes, in and out of BSCCB, behaviours based on guiding values and contains conduct regulations that all BSCCB associates, at every level, must observe and enforce on behalf and for the benefit of all interest holders or so-called "stakeholder" even with reference to intentional crimes and manslaughter or negligent personal injury committed in violation of workman's safety regulations; - (ii) The Model, on the other hand, is designed in response to the specific requirements of Leg.
-Decree no. 231/01 that aims at preventing the commission of certain types of offences (that, committed apparently to the advantage of the company, could entail administrative liability arising from the offence pursuant to the statutory provisions of the Decree itself);

-• the Anti-Bribery Code of Conduct Code of Conduct (Annex B), which guarantees the principles of transparency and ensures clarity of the behaviours allowed and compliance with anti-corruption regulations insofar as is applicable to BSCCB's pursuit of business.
+Decree no. 231/01 that aims at preventing the commission of certain types of offences (that, committed apparently to the advantage of the company, could entail administrative liability arising from the offence pursuant to the statutory provisions of the Decree itself); - the Anti-Bribery Code of Conduct, which guarantees the principles of transparency and ensures clarity of the behaviours allowed and compliance with anti-corruption regulations insofar as is applicable to BSCCB's pursuit of business; - the Corporate Disciplinary System in compliance with the system applicable pursuant to the relevant collective bargaining agreements (CCNL); - the Supervisory Committee Regulation.